Family Educational Rights and Privacy Act (FERPA) Guidelines

 Second-degree students who have earned a minimum of 30 semester hours at NCCU and meet the cumulative GPA requirements stated above will be awarded a Degree with Distinction.

-Processes to order an Official NCCU Transcript
+Processes to Order an Official NCCU Transcripts

 Option 1 (Online Method):